Black Sea Rotational Force

-Roughly 500 Marines and sailors from 2nd Battalion, 8th Marine Regiment, 2nd Marine Division are assigned to the current iteration, BSRF-15.1.
+Roughly 500 Marines and sailors from 2nd Battalion, 8th Marine Regiment, 2nd Marine Division were assigned to the 2015 iteration, BSRF-15.1.

-BSRF-15.1 is scheduled to engage with more than 20 countries to include: Romania, Bulgaria, Latvia, Slovenia, Azerbaijan, Macedonia, Serbia, Estonia, Kosovo, Georgia, Lithuania, Hungary, Armenia, Czech Republic, Poland, Moldova, Albania, Macedonia, and Bosnia.
+BSRF-15.1 engaged with more than 20 countries to include: Romania, Bulgaria, Latvia, Slovenia, Azerbaijan, Macedonia, Serbia, Estonia, Kosovo, Georgia, Lithuania, Hungary, Armenia, Czech Republic, Poland, Moldova, Albania, Macedonia, and Bosnia.
 The military engagements consist of military-to-military familiarization events in the areas of basic infantry skills, communications, logistics, non-lethal systems employment, combat life-saving and emergency first aid techniques, the military decision-making process, and noncommissioned officer and junior officer development.

 The targeted security cooperation activities with partner-nations in the Black Sea, Balkan, and Caucasus regions enhance professional military capacity and increase interoperability.
 These engagements, along with several joint-level training exercises bolster the United States' relationships with partner nations in order to collectively address common security challenges in the region.

 In 2015 the effort included a Combined Arms Company, bringing tanks for training.
 In late August of that year one-hundred and sixty Marines arrived at the Novo Selo Range in eastern Bulgaria, along with armor, artillery, and reconnaissance vehicles, to train with allied forces.
 Training will involve anti-tank tactics and other weapons skills and involve three six-month rotations.

 The Black Sea Rotational Force finished its deployment to Romania in 2018.
 Following the end of the Black Sea Rotational Force, the Marine Corps deployed to Norway as part of the Marine Rotational Force-Europe, where marines will carry out cold weather and mountain warfare training.